Picnic

 Solution

-While reviewing literature during the desk research phase, I found that adapting a plant based diet is one of the most impactful actions an individual can take on climate change, as the meat industry is one of the biggest polluting, and resource depriving industries there are.
+While reviewing literature during the research phase, I found that adapting a plant based diet is one of the most impactful actions an individual can take on climate change, as the meat industry is one of the biggest polluting, and resource depriving industries there are.
 I also read articles on how more and more people are in fact trying to adapt to these diets for sustainability reasons.
+This became the basis for my project.

 Interview insights

-From interviewing a diverse group of people, including people who are on plant-based diets, people who have tried and given up, and people who generally care about sustainability but have not tried to adjust their diet, I was able to gain a few actionable insights about attitudes, pain points, and areas of opportunity.
-This also led to the main HMW statements.
+From interviewing a diverse group of people, including people who are on plant-based diets, people who have tried and given up, and people who generally care about sustainability but have not tried to adjust their diet, I was able to gain the following actionable insights about attitudes, pain points, and areas of opportunity:

 How might we make it easier for friends that keep different diets to eat together?